Kilbau/LEO_Tools/README.md

 ### SOP:
 * variantMerge: Merges Geometry and adds a variant attribute to be used with the H18 "copy to points"-SOP.
 * !WIP! alignPoint: Align Geometry to another Geometry based on a selected Point (currently only one point for Source and Target supported)
+* connectPointsIntersect: Similar to connect adjacent pieces (connection type "adjacent points") but it doesn't create lines between points if the lines would intersect with another geometry.

 ## HDA Naming Reference:
 Follow this naming reference to have a consitent workflow!